 1. I chose two main projects to focus on that only I could do (writing my book and my membership program) and either let the rest go (absolutely nothing negative happened as a result) or delegated it.

-So I was really focused on my ‘genius’ work, which is what will always bring your more money sooner than focusing on fixing your website or other admin tasks you shouldn’t be doing.
+So I was really focused on my ‘genius’ work, which is what will always bring you more money sooner than focusing on fixing your website or other admin tasks you shouldn’t be doing.

 2. I had scheduled work time.
 This was a biggee for me.
 At home, I worked when the kids slept (naptime or nighttime) and then all kinds of in-between time when they were playing by themselves or when Daddy was taking care of them.

-During those early summers of implementing this model, I only worked a total of about 2 hours a day, between pre-wake-up time and post-bedtime, 3-4 days a week.
-I get up at 5:30am and work for an hour or so before the kids get up, but that’s also my time to sit on the dock,watch the loons and write in my journal, and drink my coffee while it’s still hot.
+During those early summers of implementing this model, I only worked a total of about 2 hours a day, during pre-wake-up time and post-bedtime, 3-4 days a week.
+I’d get up at 5:30am and work for an hour or so before the kids woke up, but that was also my time to sit on the dock, watch the loons and write in my journal – and drink my coffee while it was still hot.

-When I worked it was only on those one or two projects, and answering emails that were a priority, like those from Platinum clients.
+When I worked it was only on those one or two projects, and answering emails that were a priority, like those from private clients.
 Anything else I did was a bonus.
-I wasn’t stressed at all, and when I was with kids, I was completely focused on them, not on the business.
+I wasn’t stressed at all, and when I was with kids, I was completely focused on them, not on my business.

 I’d love to hear your thoughts on this – comment below or share in our Facebook group here